mcmire/personal-content--writings/source/blog/2016/04/katawa-shoujo-review.md

 about the plot's direction in the same way that Hisao was skeptical about his own future, but by the end of the second act, I was hooked and couldn't stop reading.
-If I had to talk about each storyline individually, I would say that my favorite was <span class="spoiler">Misha and Shizune's -- an unexpected surprise, given that when Hisao first arrives at the school, the girls are annoyingly aggressive in attempting to convince him to join the student council</span>.
+If I had to talk about each storyline individually, I would say that my favorite was <span class="spoiler">Rin's</span>, although a close second was
+<span class="spoiler">Misha and Shizune's</span>.
+This is a surprise, because
+none of the characters are very likable at first, <span class="spoiler">Rin</span> especially.
+In either case, the writing seemed to have a little more depth -- seemed to come more from real experiences -- than the other storylines, and although there is plenty of text to read, the themes discussed were complex and interesting.

 The last thing to mention about the writing is that I did have one issue with the content itself.
 Personally, I didn't find the sex scenes to be completely